stephanwoerner/erv-exi-soap/README.md

 );
 ````

-#Example without using Symfony framework
+#Example without using Symfony framework.
 Look at test.php